 Additive Manufacturing (3D Printing) and ERP

-Many packaging materials or parts used in the manufacturing industry are created by starting with larger pieces of needed raw materials, which were then cut, carved, or reshaped to create something new and useable.
+Many packaging materials or parts used in the manufacturing industry are created by starting with larger pieces of needed raw materials, which when then cut, carved, or reshaped to create something new and usable.
 In this process, the basic premise of creation is in taking away from existing materials to transform them.

 Additive manufacturing, however, is the process of creating tangible objects by building them layer by layer with the aid of 3D printing.
-Using a digital model designed in a computer program, objects can be created from metal, plastics, and other raw materials.
+Using a digital model designed in a computer-aided design (CAD) program, objects can be created from metal, plastics, and other raw materials.

 3D printing capabilities are ushering in a new wave of operational innovation and product creation, which will undoubtedly have a big impact on manufacturers and supply chains around the world as additive manufacturing gains momentum across more industries in the coming years.

 Not all materials are perfectly suited to 3D printing, and there is added complexity in obtaining raw materials and planning for the creation of new products or parts with additive manufacturing.
 Whether a company is creating parts and products through additive manufacturing processes or obtaining 3D printed materials from another company as part of their packaging or machine functions, ERP functionality will be a vital part of the process.